 Modern boiserie panels are typically mounted onto walls using adhesives, screws, or a combination of both.
 Contemporary materials like MDF or precast panels are lighter and easier to install compared to traditional solid wood panels.

 When incorporating boiserie into your design, consider the scale and detail of the wood paneling in relation to the room’s size and overall style.
-For a harmonious look, match the boiserie's style with that of your furniture and decor.
+For a harmonious look, match the boiserie's style with that of your furniture, decor, and broader Interior Decorating choices.
 If you are aiming for a contemporary aesthetic, choosing simplified boiserie designs or painting the panels in a monochromatic scheme can blend traditional elegance with modern minimalism.